-Looking for something?
+Looking for direction or meaning in life?
 Travel.

 Want to make life -- or yourself -- instantly more interesting?
 Travel.

 Want to have something to talk about?
 Travel.

 Don't have a life outside of your job?
 Travel.

 'cause the world needs more American broads abroad.